wraithbunny/video-game-guides/DEPARTEDGETTINGSTARTED.md

+#Note
+This guide is based on the 3.0 version of the mod Advent of Ascension.
+It's recommended that you do not use the Wiki for tutorials on how to fight or summon a boss or get to a realm, as most of these have been updated for the 3.2 version.

 ## Create a New World
 ### Seed
 It's important to avoid biomes in which you won't be able to attack enemies until later in your gameplay.
 I scouted out some potential seeds and this one has a good starting area.